TheRealAlphaDuck/LagProtect/README.md

-# Disable End
+# Lag Protect

-Simple mod that adds a gamerule that allows you to dynamically disable collisions with end portal blocks
+This mod protects players from damage during lag spikes

 Requires Fabric API
+# Usage

+/gamerule lagProtect <Sensitivity in ticks>

+default: 10 (10*50 = 500ms)

+lower = more sensitive, higher = less sensitive

+set to 0 to disable
-## License
+# License

-This template is available under the CC0 license.
-Feel free to learn from it and incorporate it in your own projects.
+This mod is available under the MIT license.